northpolesec/santa/docs/docs/features/faa.md

 all Chrome profiles.
-There are three exceptions defined: One for Chrome using a signing ID wildcard (`com.google.Chrome*`) to match Chrome itself and related processes like the Chrome helper, another for the macOS Spotlight feature which accesses most things on the files system and can create unnecessary noise, and a third for the `mds` process which also reads cookies on macOS 26.3.
+There are three exceptions defined: One for Chrome using a signing ID wildcard (`com.google.Chrome*`) to match Chrome itself and related processes like the Chrome helper, another for the macOS Spotlight feature which accesses most things on the file system and can create unnecessary noise, and a third for the `mds` process which also reads cookies on macOS 26.3.

 ```xml